Abhinandan-Ricky/training.python_web/source/presentations/session08.rst

     Unlike Pyramid, Django *requires* regular expressions to capture segments in a route.

-    When we built our WSGI book app, we used this same appraoch.
+    When we built our WSGI book app, we used this same approach.

     There we learned about regular expression *capture groups*.
 We just changed an unnamed *capture group* to a named one.